MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-manager/play-multiplayer-with-matchmaking.md

 # Finding a multiplayer game by using SmartMatch

 Sometimes, a gamer may not have enough friends online when they want to play a game, or they just want to play against random people online.
-You can use the Xbox Live SmartMatch service to find other Xbox Live players
+You can use the Xbox Live SmartMatch service to find other Xbox Live players.

-This page covers the basic steps you need to implement SmartMatch matchmaking by using Multiplayer Manager.
+This article covers the basic steps you need to implement SmartMatch matchmaking by using Multiplayer Manager.

 ## Find a match